 5. Submit GMAT scores, if applicable.

-New policies for Spring 2016 applicants and beyond: The GMAT is required for admission unless an applicant:
+New policies: The GMAT is required for admission unless an applicant:

 If you have questions about the above requirements, please contact Dr. Al Warner, MBA Academic Chair, at firstname.lastname@example.org.